compsy/github-class/content.md

   ![Git flow][git-flow-image]
 ]

-- Updating your local clone with the latest version from the git provider.
+- Updating your local working copy with the latest version from the git provider
-- Do this every time you want to _pull in_ changes from the remote repository.
+- Do this every time you want to _pull in_ changes from the remote repository

 ---